Torre del Reformador: History

 The tower had been fabricated by the United States Steel Products Company.
 Its original name was "Torre Conmemorativa del 19 de julio de 1935".

 The first electric illumination of the tower happened on 26 September 1958 and was financed by the brewery company Cervecería Centro Americana.

 The original beacon light installed on top of the tower burnt out in 1969.
 The second one, which also burnt out, was replaced in 1984.
 In 1994, after 10 years of service, the third beacon light was replaced by a fourth one that was donated by the US airline company American Airlines.

 Incidents

-On 19 December 1985, a 16-year teenager escalated the tower to meditate but froze and could not climb back down.
+On 19 December 1985, a 16-year teenager scaled the tower to meditate but froze and could not climb back down.
 The tower is also a prime spot for suicide attempts.
 The tower is also sometimes climbed by drunk people.